 Whenever an accident occurs to a ship or a defect is discovered which substantially affects the integrity of the ship or the efficiency or completeness of its equipment as

 required by these rules, the master or owner of the ship shall report at the earliest opportunity to the central government, who shall cause investigations to be initiated by the surveyor or the authorized person to determine whether a survey as required by sub-rule (1) is necessary: provided that if the ship is in the port of another state party, the master or owner shall also report immediately to the appropriate authorities of that port state and the surveyor or the authorized person shall also ascertain that such report has been made.

+4A.
+Verification of compliance and audit.—

+The Central Government shall ensure compliance with the obligations contained in Chapter 6 of Annex IV to the Convention concerning the use of the Code for Implementation and the conduct of periodic audits under the IMO Member State Audit Scheme, as applicable to India.

 Issue or endorsement of certificate. -

-After an initial survey or, as the case may be, a renewal survey in accordance with the provisions of rule 4, an international sewage pollution prevention certificate shall be issued to any ship which is engaged in voyages to ports or offshore terminals under the jurisdiction of other state parties to the convention and in the case of existing ships, such requirement shall apply five years after the date of 27th September, 2003.
+After an initial survey or, as the case may be, a renewal survey in accordance with the provisions of rule 4, an International Sewage Pollution Prevention Certificate or an International Sewage Pollution Prevention Exemption Certificate for Unmanned Non-Self-Propelled Barges shall be issued to any ship which is engaged in voyages to ports or offshore terminals under the jurisdiction of other state parties to the convention and in the case of existing ships, such requirement shall apply five years after the date of 27th September, 2003.

 The certificate refer to in sub-rule (1) shall be issued or endorsed by the central government and in every case; it shall assume full responsibility for such certificate.